Pretzelx/Tarot-Tool/README.md

-The Web application cn be accessed here ---> https://pretzelx-tarot-tool-gui-vzrkao.streamlit.app/
+The Web application can be accessed here ---> https://pretzelx-tarot-tool-gui-vzrkao.streamlit.app/

 # Tarot-Tool